Xialiang station

 Xialiang station (夏良站), is a station of Line 14 of the Guangzhou Metro.
 It started operations on 28 December 2018.

 The station has an underground island platform.
-Platform 1 is for trains heading to Dongfeng, whilst platform 2 is for trains heading to Jiahewanggang.
+Platform 1 is for trains heading to Dongfeng, whilst platform 2 is for trains heading to Lejia Road.

 Exits

 There are 3 exits, lettered B, C and D. Exit C is accessible.
 All exits are located on Longhe West Road.